Tuition Aid FAQ

 FSMN expects parents to participate in the financial aid process even in the case of divorce or separation, and even when the parents do not have—or never had—a formal, legal relationship.

 We may waive participation by a non-custodial parent if that person has had minimal or no contact with the child for at least two years, and has not provided any financial support for the child during that time.
-To substantiate this lack of contact and support, the school requires a written statement from a non-family member such as a lawyer, a teacher, a doctor, a social worker, or a member of the clergy, who is aware of the family situation in a professional capacity.
 Please understand that if contact is re-established, the non-custodial parent will be expected to participate in future financial aid applications, per our policy.

 See for yourself